Menopause and the Workplace

 What information do employers need to know?

-Women and people in the workplace need to feel fully supported to allow them to continue to thrive and contribute with confidence.
-This is critical not only to ensure they can flourish, but to unleash the full potential of UK businesses, and our wider economy.
+- Women and people in the workplace need to feel fully supported to allow them to continue to thrive and contribute with confidence.
+This is critical not only to ensure they can flourish, but to unleash the full potential of UK businesses, and the wider economy.

 Glossary